popcar2/SimpleLinuxGamingGuide/README.md

 <sub>Note: Wine Prefixes are also where your save files are stored.
 If you need to backup or import a save file, look there!</sub>

-<h3 id="4-running-epic-gog-amazon-games-on-heroic-launcher"> 4.
+<h3 id="iv-running-epic-gog-amazon-games-on-heroic-launcher"> IV.
 Running Epic/GOG/Amazon games on Heroic Launcher </h3>

 <sub>Note: It's recommended to check [ProtonDB](tab:https://www.protondb.com/) and see if your game runs well on Linux before installing.</sub>